-It is interesting to compare the present (c_D, c_E) trajectories (left panel of Fig. 2) with those of Ref.
-[23] (right panel), obtained by fitting the experimental nddoublet scattering length rather than GT{exp} .
+It is interesting to compare the present (c_D, c_E) trajectories (top panel of Fig. 3) with those of Ref.
+[23] (lower panel), obtained by fitting the experimental nd doublet scattering length rather than GT{exp} .
 The strategy adopted in the present work appears to be more robust than that of Ref.
 [23], since there the strong correlation between binding energy and scattering length makes the simultaneous determination of (c_D, c_E) problematic.
 This difficulty is removed here.

 The most striking difference between the previous and present determinations of LECs is in the values of c_E and c_E^ , in particular the fact that c_E^ is quite small in magnitude and not consistently negative as obtained in Ref.
 [23].
 A negative c_E leads to a repulsive contribution for the associated three-nucleon contact interaction in light nuclei [23], but to an attractive one in pure neutron matter.
-Indeed, auxiliary-field diffusion Monte Carlo (AFDMC) calculations show [26] that the large and negative c_E value for model NV2+3-Ia ($c_E = -1.638$) turns out to be disastrous in neutron matter, since it leads to collapse already at moderate densities (at $\rho \simeq \rho_0 = 0.16$ $neutron/fm^3$).
-Thus, even though this model reproduces quite well the low-lying spectra of nuclei in the mass range A = 4-12, it cannot sustain the existence of neutron stars of twice solar masses, and is therefore at variance with recent observations [44, 45].
-The present determinations (the c_E^ 's) will mitigate, if not resolve, this issue [26].
-Furthermore, because of their smallness (in magnitude), they will very substantially reduce the cutoff dependence seen in AFDMC calculations of the neutronmatter equation of state at high densities [33].
-There are also first indications that these new models, NV2+3- Ia^/b^ and NV2+3-IIa/b, predict light-nuclei spectra in reasonable agreement with experimental data [26].
+Indeed, auxiliary-field diffusion Monte Carlo (AFDMC) calculations show [25] that the large and negative c_E value for model NV2+3-Ia (c_E = -1.638) turns out to be disastrous in neutron matter, since it leads to collapse already at moderate densities (at $\rho \simeq \rho_0 =$ 0.16 neutron/fm3).
+Thus, even though this model reproduces quite well the low-lying spectra of nuclei in the mass range A = 4-12, it cannot sustain the existence of neutron stars of twice solar masses, and is therefore at variance with recent observations [46,47].
+The present determinations (the c_F^ 's) will mitigate, if not resolve, this issue [25].
+Furthermore, because of their smallness (in magnitude), they will very substantially reduce the cutoff dependence seen in AFDMC calculations of the neutron-matter equation of state at high densities [32].
+There are also first indications that these new models, $NV2+3-Ia^/b^$ and $NV2+3-IIa^/b^$, predict lightnuclei spectra in reasonable agreement with experimental data [25].